Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

-The Canadian Medical Protective Association (CMPA) is an integral part of the multifaceted Canadian healthcare system.
-Within this system, our role is to advise and assist Canadian doctors with medico-legal matters related to their practice, on behalf of our members to compensate patients injured as a result of negligent medical care (fault in Québec), and to advance patient safety.
+The Canadian Medical Protective Association (CMPA) is an integral part of the Canadian healthcare system.
+Our roles are: to assist Canadian doctors with medico-legal matters related to their practice; on behalf of our members, to compensate patients injured as a result of negligent medical care (fault in Québec); and to advance patient safety.

 - conducting patient safety-related research, which informs our educational resources and which we share with healthcare stakeholders